Patt126/Parallel_Ising/README.md

 # Parallel 2D Ising Model Simulation and Benchmarking

-This project implements several parallel strategies for simulating the 2D Ising model using **C++**, integrating **MPI**, **OpenMP**, and **CUDA** backends.
-It models the magnetic dipole moments of atomic spins on a lattice and reproduces the phase transition of ferromagnetic materials.
+Parallel Ising Model Simulation — High-performance 2D Ising model in C++ with MPI, OpenMP, and CUDA backends.
+Simulates ferromagnetic phase transitions and critical phenomena; Nowadays, it serves as a more general paradigm applicable to modeling collective behavior in social, neural, and epidemic systems.
 The repository unifies the work carried out **together** by me and colleague Luigi Pagani who explored complementary parallelization approaches.

 ---